amorijs/react-qsm/README.md

 | items  | _array[object]_ | &#x2713; | Array of item objects, which will be passed to `onMenuItemSelect` when selected.
 The only required property in these objects is `label`, but you can put whatever you want in here (ie `id`).                                                                                                                                       |
 | label  | _string_        |          | A label to display for your section                                                                                                                                                                                                                                                                                                 |
 | prefix | _string_        |          | A prefix to match at the beginning of the input field in order to display this section.
 If a prefix for a section is provided, the input box **must** match the prefix to display this section.
 If a prefix is provided for _any_ section, sections without a prefix will not match when the input box matches the provided prefix. |

+## Styling

+* There is a minimal and clean stylesheet to get you on your feet quickly located at react-quick-select-menu/src/react-qsm.css.
+* If you have questions on ways to import a stylesheet, consult the documentation of your build system.

+## Future plans

+* Ability to add components to both the left and right side of a menu item.
+This would allow things like icons to be displayed next to a label.